+I bought this Ansco B-2 Cadet to reconnect with one of the few good times of my first marriage.
 It’s not cynicism or resentment when I say that I can count the good memories from my marriage on one hand.
-We stumbled badly out of the gate and always had a rough time together.
+A day with an Ansco B-2 Cadet was one of them.

 This is as simple as photography gets: a light-tight cardboard box with a single-element lens and a rotary shutter.
 It’s probably f/11 at 1/50 sec.
 You peer down through one of the two viewfinders — one for portrait, one for landscape, both cloudy and dim — then slide the shutter lever and let it go.
 Click-clack, and you’ve got your photo.
 The trickiest thing about using a B-2 Cadet, or any box camera, is holding it steady.

 She brought me a couple rolls of Kodak Plus-X and we shot them together.
-I have a bunch of great photos of her and me and the young fellow who would shortly be my stepson.
+I have a bunch of great photos of her and me and my stepson.
 They ran a 5K together, and afterward I photographed them holding their medals.
-We photographed each other around my Indianapolis apartment and her Terre Haute home.
 And then she processed the film and made prints for me — real darkroom prints, the kind where you shine light through the negative onto photo-sensitive paper.

 I cling to them.
 They record a rare great time in a relationship that quickly faltered and ultimately failed.
 I’m going to keep those images to myself, because I can’t imagine my ex would enjoy finding them published here for the world to see.
 But I did get a shot of her cat Charlie napping on the hood of my car.
 He loved to do that.
 He loved to nap in the driver’s seat even more, but this day I hadn’t left the window down.
 Here’s a print scan.

-It’s been ten years now since the divorce was final.
+It’s been a long time now since the divorce was final.
 I came out of the marriage with very little, and my entire first camera collection was a casualty.
 I’ve been building a new, better collection ever since.

 It took a long time to work through what happened, but I’ve done it, and it’s nice now to remember fondly the few good times we had.
-I’ve come upon many Ansco B-2 Cadets over the years; they’re as common as pennies.
+I’ve come upon many Ansco B-2 Cadets over the years; Ansco made them in huge numbers from the late 1930s through the late 1940s.
 But it’s only lately that I felt good about adding one to my new collection.

 Sadly, there was no magic in this particular cardboard box.